varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 Basic options
 -------------

--a <[name=]address[:port][,PROTO]>
+-a <[name=][address][:port][,PROTO]>

   Listen for client requests on the specified address and port.
 The address can be a host name ("localhost"), an IPv4 dotted-quad ("127.0.0.1"), or an IPv6 address enclosed in square brackets ("[::1]").
 If address is not specified, `varnishd` will listen on all available IPv4 and IPv6 interfaces.
 If port is not specified, port 80 (http) is used.
-Names are referenced in logs, and when omitted they fall back to "a0", "a1" etc.
+At least one of address or port is required.

+  Name is referenced in logs.
+If name is not specified, "a0", "a1", etc. is used.
 An additional protocol type can be set for the listening socket with PROTO.
 Valid protocol types are: HTTP/1 (default), and PROXY.

-  Multiple listening addresses can be specified by using multiple -a arguments.
+  Multiple listening addresses can be specified by using different -a arguments.

 -b <host[:port]>